cryptotechguru/tesseract-docker/README.md

-# equibit-core-docker
+# tesseract-docker
-Dockerfile for equibit-core
+Dockerfile for tesseract-core